opnfv/fuel/docs/configguide/postinstall.rst

 networking, storage, policies, etc.
 The execution of the full range of health checks takes less than 30 minutes.

-For instructions on how to run health-checks, please refer to the Fuel installation instructions.
+For instructions on how to run health-checks, please read the Fuel installation instructions.

 Platform components validation
 ------------------------------